osm-americana/color-unclasher/README.md

 Install extensions that would show colors specified in your document.
 For example, Color Highlight in VS Code.

 # Example Workflow
-1.  **Run Analysis In Terminal with the Optional Flag --export-pairs-path ** Result in human readable format would be written to terminal when no outPutPath is specified A file would be written for non-compliant pairs stored in data structure
+1.  **Run Analysis In Terminal with the Optional Flag --export-pairs-path Followed By a File Path**

+Result in human readable format would be written to terminal when no outPutPath is specified

+A file would be written for non-compliant pairs stored in data structure
 ```sh
 color-unclasher filePath [outPutPath] --export-pairs-path outPutPairPath